-STANDARD All drivers eligible for a licence if the results of a functional assessment indicate that the functions necessary for driving are not impaired Conditions for maintaining licence None Reassessment Routine or more frequently at the discretion of the Authority Information from health care providers Description of any cognitive and/or motor impairments Results of Functional Assessment Frailty, weakness or general debility may include one or more cognitive or motor impairments.
+STANDARD Eligible for all classes of licence if the results of a functional assessment indicate that the functions necessary for driving are not impaired Conditions for maintaining licence None Reassessment Routine or more frequently at the discretion of the Authority Information from health care providers Description of any cognitive and/or motor impairments Results of Functional Assessment Rationale May include one or more cognitive or motor impairments.
 Licensing decisions should be based on individual functional assessments.
-Rationale